1-Testosterone

 1-Testosterone (abbreviated and nicknamed as 1-Testo, 1-T), also known as δ^{1}-dihydrotestosterone (δ^{1}-DHT), as well as dihydroboldenone, is a synthetic anabolic–androgenic steroid (AAS) and a 5α-reduced derivative of boldenone (Δ1-testosterone).
 It differs from testosterone by having a 1(2)-double bond instead of a 4(5)-double bond in its A ring.
 It was legally sold online in the United States until 2005, when it was reclassified as a Schedule III drug.

 Pharmacology

 Pharmacodynamics

 A 2006 study determined that 1-testosterone has a high androgenic and anabolic potency even without being metabolized, so it can be characterized as a typical anabolic steroid.
 1-Testosterone binds in a manner that is highly selective to the androgen receptor (AR) and has a high potency to stimulate AR-dependent transactivation.
 In vivo, an equimolar dose of 1-testosterone has the same potency to stimulate the growth of the prostate, the seminal vesicles and the androgen-sensitive levator ani muscle as the reference anabolic steroid testosterone propionate, but, unlike testosterone propionate, 1-testosterone also increases liver weight.
+(The referenced study did not include humans, only animals).